department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort/card-sort-research-summary.md

   - Family members and caregivers 20)
   - All Veterans (2)

-Participants added these unexpected articles into `Veterans age 65+ with complex care needs`:
+Participants added other articles were placed into this category that suggest the participant was focusing on the `65+` or the `complex care` part of the label, rather than putting the two together:

 - What is a “protected” pension?
 (5)
 - Forms for filing a life insurance claim for your deceased Veteran (3)
-- Presumptive Gulf War diseases ( 1)
+- Presumptive Gulf War diseases (1)
 - What VA family member benefits are my same-sex spouse eligible for?
 (1)

+**Takeaway**

+Filling it in...

-The `Family members and caregivers` audience label performed lower than most, with 23 participants matching the article we expected (`Forms for filing a life insurance claim for your deceased Veteran`) to this audience.
-That article was also matched with these audiences :
+#### The `Family members and caregivers` audience label also performed lower than most other audience categories.

+23 of 39 participants matched this audience to the article we expected (`Forms for filing a life insurance claim for your deceased Veteran`).
+The remaining participants matched this article to these audiences:

 - All Veterans (11)
 - Veterans age 65+ with complex care needs (3)